 Most of the African wood carvings in the West, even in museums, are no older than 100 years old, given that they are usually made of softwood and a prey to termites and other dangers in their original setting.
-Some, however, are of great antiquity, and many Dogan wood carvings, such as Tellem sculptures found on the bend of the Niger River have long been known to be even centuries old.
+Some, however, are of great antiquity, and many Dogon wood carvings, such as Tellem sculptures found on the bend of the Niger River have long been known to be even centuries old.

-The figure is of overall elegant proportions, rising from a wood, matter-encrusted. base, with elongated torso supported by bent leg and a rounded abdomen leading to pendulous breasts.
+The figure is of overall elegant proportions, rising from some wood, matter encrusted. base, with elongated torso supported by bent leg and a rounded abdomen leading to pendulous breasts.
 It wears a necklace adorned with an elaborately carved pendant around its neck, which is probably a status symbol.
 The ovoid head has sharply carved facial features, and the hair is clearly delineated.
 It has brown matter- encrusted patina on a light wood body.
 The piece is found in very good condition, unusual for an African artifact this old.